+Ensure that water is gently flowing through the condenser tube to cool it.

+Continuously flow fresh nitrogen into the nitrogen glove box to purge the glove box.
+Continuously ventilate the nitrogen glove box by pulling a slight vacuum on the nitrogen glove box so that nitrogen and toluene vapor is pumped out of the glove box.

-Ensure that some fresh nitrogen gas is continuously flowing from the house nitrogen supply into the nitrogen glove box by pulling a slight vacuum on the nitrogen glove box by slightly opening the equalization valve between the nitrogen glove box and the loadlock while pulling vacuum on the loadlock.
+NOTE: Pull a slight vacuum on the nitrogen glove box by slightly opening the equalization valve between the nitrogen glove box and the loadlock while pulling vacuum on the loadlock.
 Do not fully open the equalization valve or the vacuum level and nitrogen flow will be too high.
-You want just enough nitrogen flowing to continuously flush out and ventilate some of the toluene vapor in the glove box over time.
+Flow just enough nitrogen to continuously flush out and ventilate the toluene/chemical vapor in the glove box over time.
+The vacuum exhaust line should be vented into a fume hood.

-Inside the nitrogen glove box, with the DI water gently flowing through the condenser tube to cool it, fill the glass reaction vessel with some toluene (~200 mL) and reattach the glass condenser tube to the reaction vessel.
-Boil the toluene for 20-30 minutes with the magnetic stir bar stirring, but do not exceed the flash point temperature.
-Reach a slow/gentle boil and then reduce the heat.
+Start heating and stirring the toluene with the magnetic stirrer on the stirring and heating mantle.
+Allow the toluene to approach a gentle boil.
+Do not approach or exceed the flash point temperature of toluene; reduce the heat when it starts to boil.

+Allow the toluene to boil and evaporate for 30 minutes with the magnetic stir bar stirring to clean the reaction glassware (reaction vessel and condenser tube).

+NOTE: The evaporated toluene will cool and condense in the condenser tube, and drip back down into the reaction vessel.

-After 20-30 minutes, turn off the heater and magnetic stirrer, and allow the toluene to cool and stop evaporating/condensing inside the reaction vessel.
-Carefully lift up the condenser tube by supporting it with the stand and clamp.
+After 30 minutes, turn off the heater and magnetic stirrer, and allow the toluene to cool down for several minutes, until the toluene stops evaporating and condensing inside the reaction vessel.

+After the toluene cools down, carefully lift up the condenser tube and suspend it above the reaction vessel by supporting it using the stand with clamps.
+Make sure to tighten the clamp and support the condenser tube properly, as it could be unstable.

+Pour the toluene from the reaction vessel into the 400 mL glass beaker.
+Be careful to not accidentally pour out the magnetic stir bar.
+Place the reaction vessel back on the heating and stirring mantle.

-Pour the toluene into the 400 mL glass beaker to clean the beaker once again, and then discard the used/dirty toluene into the flammables waste bottle.
+Swirl the toluene around in the 400 mL glass beaker to clean the beaker.
+Pour out and discard the dirty/used toluene into the flammable waste bottle.
+Clean the 400 mL glass beaker again with some fresh toluene, and then discard the used toluene into the flammable waste bottle.

-Oleylamine & Toluene Boiling Solution Preparation:
+Toluene & Oleylamine Boiling Solution Preparation:

-CAUTION: Oleylamine is toxic and corrosive.
+CAUTION: Oleylamine is toxic and corrosive, so handle it carefully.
 If handling oleylamine outside the nitrogen glove box, wear the necessary personal protective equipment (PPE) such as chemical gloves, chemical gown, goggles, and face shield.
 If handling oleylamine inside the nitrogen glove box, make sure to cover the glove box gloves with new/clean XL nitrile gloves.
 Be careful to not accidentally spill the oleylamine.
-Some Texwipes can be put down on the lab bench surface inside the glove box to help absorb any small spills.
+Some cleanroom wipes can be put down on the lab bench surface inside the glove box to help absorb any small spills.

-Inside the nitrogen glove box, fill the reaction vessel with the appropriate amount of toluene (147 mL) and oleylamine (8.7 mL) for the boiling solution, using the 400 mL glass beaker to measure the toluene and the 5 mL small glass graduated cylinder to measure the oleylamine.
-Oleylamine is corrosive and toxic, so handle it carefully.
+Inside the nitrogen glove box, make a boiling solution of 147 mL (~150 mL) of toluene and 8.7 mL (~9 mL) of oleylamine in the reaction vessel.

+Use the 400 mL glass beaker to measure the 147 mL (~150 mL) of toluene.
+Pour the 147 mL (~150 mL) of toluene from the glass beaker into the reaction vessel.

+Use the 5 mL small glass graduated cylinder to carefully measure the 8.7 mL (~9 mL) of oleylamine.
+First carefully measure and pour 4 mL, and then 4.7 mL, of oleylamine from the small glass graduated cylinder into the reaction vessel.